 In Chateaugay, next to the railbed, you'll find the old Agway store!
 Nelson's Theory of Agway/Railbed Confluence proven again!
 It's now being used as the town highway maintenance offices.
 There was a railroad yard which makes a nice gravelled surface for the highway department.
 A little east of there is the railroad station.
 The station has an Existing Stations entry.
 I like my own picture of the station better.
 Plus, there is now a railroad car behind the station!

 The railroad obviously served the McCadam Cheese plant in Chateaugay.
 You can see where the railroad went out the back of the plant, but there's a fence blocking the railbed, and in any case, the farmer has plowed out the railbed on the other side of the Marble River fill.
 East of that, the railbed runs too close to the road for anyone to bother keeping it open.
 The first open place I could find was on the Lost Nation Road.
 It's open (but gated and posted) to the west, and to the east.
 The sign to the east says "Gate must be kept closed before Dec 14th".
 The railbed is kept in very short grass, so I expect that the property owner is happy to have snowmobiles but doesn't want ATVs on his land.
-It seems to be open from there straight through to Churubusco.
+It seems to be open from there straight through to Churubusco (it is; see next two paragraphs)

 I'm probably done riding the Rutland, because most of the rest of it is overgrown.
-There's a little section in Alburg VT which I might ride some time, but it's only a few miles.
-Most of the Rutland railbed in the Champlaign Islands is built on or overgrown.
+Most of the Rutland railbed in the Champlain Islands is built on or overgrown.
 The State of Vermont owned the entire thing shortly after abandonment, but didn't think anybody would ever want it as a trail, so they sold it off.
 Now they're trying to rebuild it as a trail.
-The southernmost section, from Burlington out on the causeway, has been reconnected; mostly.
-Some of the railbed in Colchester got built on, so the "rail trail" uses village roads.
-Anyway, disappointing as that is, I rode it in July of 2006.
+A section east of Alburg is not gated, built upon, nor brushed-over.
+It's off the end of the Alburg Industrial Park.
+Seems not to be an official trail since it turns into someone's driveway on the south end.